Outrunning LLM Cutoffs: A Live Kernel Crash Resolution Benchmark for All

 \subsection{\lkbench Setup}

 \textbf{Dataset.} We use \lkbench-2512 as our primary dataset since it contains relatively fresh data (reported since April $2024$, fixed since June $2024$) up until December $2025$.

-\textbf{Metrics.} As discussed in \S\ref{sec:lkbench_eval_m}, we report crash resolution rate (\textbf{CRR}) which is the percentage of bugs with resolved crashes; equivalent patch rate (\textbf{EPR}) which is the percentage of bugs with perfectly equivalent \emph{and} crash-resolving patches; and the average intersection over union (\textbf{IoU}) ratio of individual patches to measure the localization performance of agents, at both the file and function granularities.
+\textbf{Metrics.} As discussed in \S\ref{sec:lkbench_eval_m}, we report crash resolution rate (\textbf{CRR}) which is the percentage of bugs with resolved crashes (see more details in Appendix \cref{sec:cr_eval_settings}); equivalent patch rate (\textbf{EPR}) which is the percentage of bugs with perfectly equivalent \emph{and} crash-resolving patches; and the average intersection over union (\textbf{IoU}) ratio of individual patches to measure the localization performance of agents, at both the file and function granularities.

 \textbf{Agentic scaffolds.} We use the representative autonomous agent systems \mini \cite{yang2024swe}, \swe \cite{yang2024swe}, and \oh \cite{wang2024openhands} for evaluation.
 Due to the efficacy of crash resolution feedback (CRF) shown in \S\ref{sec:exp_crf}, we enable CRF in \kenv for agents to test their patches during runtime.